-As the estimated effect in MR is most appropriately compared to the effect of adherence to a lifelong intervention on a given outcome, the point estimates we report should not be extrapolated to assume the effect of LDL-c lowering on lifespan in the general population.
-An analogous clinical intervention would require long-term adherence to LDL-c lowering therapies, and widespread uptake of such an intervention may be limited by side effects and pill burden49,50.
+As the estimated effect in MR is most appropriately compared to the effect of adherence to a lifelong intervention on a given outcome, the point estimates we report should not be extrapolated to predict the effect of LDL-c lowering on lifespan from a shorter-term clinical intervention.
+An analogous intervention would require long-term adherence to LDL-c lowering therapies, and widespread uptake of such an intervention may be limited by side effects and pill burden49,50.
 The development of novel, long-acting LDL-c lowering agents with infrequent dosing schedules may improve long-term adherence51.
 Alternatively, public health efforts, such as promotion of a healthy diet52, that create smaller but more widespread changes in the population distribution of LDL-c levels may be effective tools to increase overall lifespan and longevity53.

 There are several strengths to highlight in this analysis.
-Although the effect of genetically proxied LDL-c on lifespan has been previously studied16,14, our study leverages the largest sample size to date, is the first to investigate the outcome of longevity, and is the first to investigate gene-specific effects of LDL-c modification.
+Although the effect of genetically proxied LDL-c on lifespan has been previously studied16,14, our study leverages the largest sample size to date, is the first to investigate the outcome of longevity, and is the first to investigate gene-specific effects of LDL-c modification through drug targets.
 An advantage of investigating outcomes such as lifespan and longevity is the implicit consideration of both beneficial and detrimental effects of a given intervention.
 By analyzing parental lifespan, we mitigate immortal time bias related to differential selection into a study by individual survival status.
-However, this bias may influence analyses using the outcome of longevity.
 By using reported parental lifespans, we also mitigate bias due to potentially differential rates of loss to follow-up in strata of LDL-c.
-We reported effects on the scale of relative change in lifespan years, which is more clinically interpretable than the conventionally reported hazard ratio.
+We reported effects on the scale of relative change in lifespan years, which is more clinically interpretable than the hazard ratio.

 Our study also has limitations.
-Although we found consistent results across multiple sensitivity analyses, we cannot fully exclude potential bias attributable to effects of the genetic instruments on lifespan through pathways other than LDL-c (i.e. violation of the Mendelian randomization assumption of no horizontal pleiotropy).54 The mediation analysis we performed using CAD may be biased due to the binary nature of the mediator41.
+Although we found consistent results across multiple sensitivity analyses, we cannot fully exclude potential bias attributable to effects of the genetic proxies on lifespan through pathways other than LDL-c (i.e. violation of the Mendelian randomization assumption of no horizontal pleiotropy).
+Our results may be biased by a small degree of overlap between the exposure and outcome samples.
+However, such bias is typically minimal in the setting of strong genetic instruments (F-statistic > 10)54.
+The mediation analysis we performed using CAD and ischemic stroke may be biased due to the binary nature of these mediators41.
 The MR estimates obtained using parental lifespans may not generalize to contemporary populations given systematic differences in the environment and distribution of atherosclerotic risk factors55.
 Finally, the MR method we used only considers the linear associations of small changes in genetically proxied LDL-c around the population mean, and cannot be extrapolated to infer the effect of changes in LDL-c at extremes of this distribution (e.g. in familial hypercholesterolemia).

 In conclusion, we found genetic support for an effect of higher overall and PCSK9-mediated circulating LDL-c on reducing lifespan.
 Our approach considered the cumulative lifelong effect of genetically proxied modifications in LDL-c levels and was further applied in populations that were not selected for increased cardiovascular risk.
 These results therefore provide evidence that earlier and wider use of LDL-c lowering therapies may be an effective strategy for improving overall lifespan and longevity.
 Further investigation incorporating randomized controlled trial data is warranted to provide definitive evidence of such effects.